noscripter/dbushell.com/src-markdown/blog/2016-12-my-thoughts-on-react.md

 So the necessity to transpile code before it can run is a bit iffy.
 But it’s trivial for me to write Gulp watch tasks to do this in the background.

-I was flirting with the idea of using [TypeScript](https://www.typescriptlang.org/).
+I was flirting with the idea of using [TypeScript](https://www.typescriptlang.org/) (or [Flow](https://flowtype.org/)).
 Decided against it.
 Too much new tech at once and I’d be one of ‘those’ developers.

+## Dependencies

 I suspect a few readers are already balking over the number of names and acronyms I’ve already dropped.
 A year ago I wrote [“I don't do Angular, is that OK?”](http://dbushell.com/2015/02/04/i-dont-do-angular-is-that-ok/).
 I deliberated over what I should know as a professional front-end developer.

 The piece [“How it feels to learn JavaScript in 2016”](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) by _Jose Aguinaga_  sums up this quandary from an amusing, if cynical, perspective shared by many.

 As with all tools and technology some amount of prerequisite knowledge is required.
 Efficient development of React requires a bit of transpiling and automation know-how.
 Coding in plain JavaScript requires understanding of web standards.
-That, in turn, requires computer literacy — and so on down the dependency chain.
-To me it seems somewhat arbitrary, or at least highly subjective, where to draw the line.
+That, in turn, requires computer literacy — and so on up and down the dependency chain.
+Obviously knowing how to turn on a computer is assumed but to me it seems somewhat arbitrary, or at least highly subjective, where to draw the line.

 I still don’t "do Angular" but now I do do React.

 That’s the worst sentence I’ve ever written.

 Anyway, my point is that rejecting new technology on the premise that it introduces complexity is simply wrong if said tech _proves_ to make life easy for those involved (not drive-by Githubers).
-And for me React make coding web apps a delight.
+For me — and I ~~hope~~ plan for those reading my documentation — React make coding web apps a delightful experience.

+What makes React special is its singular focus on user interface.
+It doesn't box you into a framework.
+It doesn't force you to solve app architecture problems too early.
+From my own usage I believe this makes React the most approachable library of its ilk.

 ## One last thing...

 It would be criminal not to give a shout-out to [Preact](https://preactjs.com/).
 A magical _"fast 3kB alternative to React with the same ES6 API"_ written by [Jason Miller](https://github.com/developit).

+[Vue](https://vuejs.org/) and [Inferno](https://github.com/trueadm/inferno) are also on my radar.